IOTechSystems/xrt-examples/DeviceServices/ble/README.md

 ## Example

-This example uses a the ble device service to connect to the iotech ble device simulator.
+This example uses the ble device service to connect to the iotech ble device simulator.
 Additionally, a complete profile for the ble simulator is provided with a schedule to read all of its resources every 3 seconds.
-In this example, we use the iotech LDS and test server.

 ## Steps